jugshaurya/showcase/mdx-blogs/cpp.md

 # DS and Algo Notes

-- `C++` programs are compiled and are architectural-dependent, means you have to compile the source code for different OS/machine to work.
+- `C++` programs are compiled and are architectural-dependent, which means you have to compile the source code for different OS/machines to work.
-- `JAVA` produces bytecode which is machine independent as machines have machine specific JVM available.
+- `JAVA` produces bytecode which is machine independent as machines have machine-specific JVM available.
-- `Python` is an interpreted Language and runs/execute code line by line and generate output for each line and then look at next line.
+- `Python` is an interpreted Language and runs/executes code line by line and generates output for each line and then looks at the next line.
-- `Javascript` is a single threaded Language, more close to python in some sense.
+- `Javascript` is a single-threaded Language, more close to python in some sense.

 ## datatypes